Troy, Michigan Therapists

 An Overview of Mental Health in Troy, Michigan

-Troy’s Economy in Relation to Mental Health
+Troy’s Economy about Mental Health

-The city of Troy has a varied occupational landscape that includes technology, manufacturing and healthcare.
+The city of Troy has a varied occupational landscape that includes technology, manufacturing, and healthcare.
 These industries employ over 40,000 individuals in the city, according to Data USA, and that same site noted a high median household income of $88,954, which is much greater than the national average of $55,000.
 Despite this prosperity, however, these numbers may be connected to certain mental health disorders that include:

 - Working long hours: The pressure to succeed at their jobs may be causing stress for some individuals and contributing to problems like anxiety and depression;

 - Maintaining or keeping benefits: Some residents of Troy may be unhappy in their field but stay so they do not lose their family’s health benefits;